-Our team expects a lot from each other—and we will expect a lot from you.
+Our team expects a lot from each other, and we will expect a lot from you.
 We are committed to learning continuously and taking responsibility for our personal and collective experiences.
-DEI can be complex and confusing.
-With that in mind, we seek to cultivate and create spaces of joy and restoration, while nurturing your resilience.
+We seek to cultivate and create spaces of joy and restoration, while building resilience for work that can be complex and confusing.
+We celebrate the power of DEI work while remaining focused on your business goals.

 CO-FOUNDER AND CEO

-She was the founding principal of a renowned high school in Redhook, Brooklyn which modeled a better way to support and serve over-aged, under-credited students.
-Kate began her career as a teacher - as her parents did before her -and lives with her two daughters in New York City where they welcome cats, cousins, and friends into a busy, but cozy home.
+Kate was the founding principal of a renowned high school in Redhook, Brooklyn which modeled a better way to support and serve over-aged, under-credited students.
+Kate began her career as a teacher - as her parents did before her.

 CO-FOUNDER & K-12 LEAD